HimeshKoli/GDPTimeSeriesPrediction/README.md

 ## Table of Contents
 1) Use case of project
-2) Basics of Time-Series Analysis
+2) Basics of Time-Series Analysis and working of our model
 3) Workflow of our Analysis
 4) Software and tools requirement for end to end implementation
 5) References